teamtnt/laravel-scout-tntsearch-driver/README.md

 }
 ```

-Then, sync the data with the serach service like:
+Then, sync the data with the search service like:

 `php artisan scout:import App\\Post`